-The portions of the evaluation concerning extent of condition will be assessed independently by the NRC during both the IP 95002 and IP 95003 inspections.
-This independent assessment be conducted using inspection procedures selected from tables that list the procedures by cornerstone and key attribute provided in Attachment 1 to this Appendix.
+The portions of the licensee’s evaluation concerning extent of condition will be assessed independently by the NRC during both the IP 95002 and IP 95003 inspections.
+This independent assessment shall be conducted using inspection procedures selected from tables that list the procedures by cornerstone and key attribute provided in Attachment 1 to this Appendix.
 The objective of this inspection will be to ensure that the licensee has properly identified the scope (extent) of the issues and that the proposed corrective actions are sufficiently comprehensive.
 The inspection procedures listed in the Attachment 1 tables include: baseline inspection procedures (portions of which can be repeated with additional samples); procedures that were part of the core, regional initiative, and temporary instruction portions of the old inspection program; and new inspection procedures written solely for the purpose of performing supplemental inspection.
 A combination of procedures or portions of procedures can also be used as appropriate.
-Inspection hours utilized in fulfilling this inspection requirement be charged to IP 95002 or IP 95003 as appropriate, regardless of the specific procedure(s) chosen for implementation.
+Inspection hours utilized in fulfilling this inspection requirement shall be charged to IP 95002 or IP 95003 as appropriate, regardless of the specific procedure(s) chosen for implementation.

-ASSESSING INSPECTION FINDINGS
+2515B-04 ASSESSING INSPECTION FINDINGS

-If, significant weaknesses are identified in the actions to address a performance issue, including a substantial inadequacy in the licensee’s evaluation of the root causes of the original performance issue, determination of the extent of the performance issue, or the actions taken or planned to correct the issue; during IP 95001 or 95002, the supplemental inspection be expanded as necessary to satisfy the inspection objectives.
-The original performance issue be “Held Open” in the Action Matrix until the significant weaknesses in the licensee’s evaluation are addressed and corrected (refer to IMC 0305 for additional ).
-When the licensee’s performance indicates the need to open a parallel PI finding or a finding in the Action Matrix, an inspection report be issued describes specific licensee deficiencies and clearly states the necessary licensee actions required to meet all supplemental inspection objectives.
+If significant weaknesses are identified in the licensee’s actions to address a performance issue, including a substantial inadequacy in the licensee’s evaluation of the root causes of the original performance issue, determination of the extent of the performance issue, or the actions taken or planned to correct the issue; during IP 95001 or 95002, the supplemental inspection shall be expanded as necessary to satisfy the inspection objectives.
+The original performance issue shall be “Held Open” in the Action Matrix until the significant weaknesses in the licensee’s evaluation are addressed and corrected (refer to IMC 0305 for additional governance).
+When the licensee’s performance indicates the need to open a parallel PI finding or to hold a finding open in the Action Matrix past four quarters, an inspection report shall be issued that describes specific licensee deficiencies and clearly states the necessary licensee actions required to meet all supplemental inspection objectives.

-General weaknesses associated with the evaluation of the performance issue shall be briefly described in the transmittal letter and documented as observations in the summary of findings and details sections in the inspection report.
+General weaknesses associated with the licensee’s evaluation of the performance issue shall be briefly described in the transmittal letter and documented as observations in the summary of findings and details sections in the inspection report.
 Additional focus may be given to those areas during the next biennial problem identification and resolution baseline inspection conducted in accordance with IP 71152, “Problem Identification and Resolution”.

-New or additional performance issues identified during supplemental inspections be inspected and screened in accordance with IMC 0612, Appendix B, “Issue Screening.”
+New or additional performance issues identified during supplemental inspections shall be inspected and screened in accordance with IMC 0612, Appendix B, “Issue Screening.”

-Significant weaknesses identified during performance of IP 95003 be assessed to determine if additional agency actions are warranted and whether the facility be ordered to be shut down.
+Significant weaknesses identified during performance of IP 95003 shall be assessed to determine if additional agency actions are warranted and whether the facility shall be ordered to be shut down.
 In such cases, the facility will be placed under IMC 0350.

 END